ready4-dev/readyforwhatsnext/content/en/blog/releases/Datasets/Instructional-Datasets/index.md

 tags:
 - Data
 - Data - datasets
-- Data - datasets (fake)
+- Data - datasets (toy)
 output: hugodown::md_document
-rmd_hash: e6c79b7e83eeffac
+rmd_hash: 7d335be10eae739e

 ---

-Releases of the [datasets](/docs/model/datasets/) that are intended inputs or outputs of hypothetical applications of [modules](/docs/getting-started/concepts/module/) are reproduced below.
+Releases of the [datasets](/docs/model/datasets/) that are intended inputs or outputs of hypothetical applications of modules are reproduced below.
+Note these datasets are toy / fake / synthetic data and are for instructional uses only - they are not for use in models to inform decision making.

 <html>